-Michael Demers is an Assistant Professor of Fine and Digital Art.
-His own work incorporates culture and cultural identity in a synthesis of critical investigation and his own adolescent preoccupation with toys and other weird ephemera.
+Michael Demers is a new media artist and educator.
+His work "incorporates culture and cultural identity in a synthesis of critical investigation and his own adolescent preoccupation with toys and other weird ephemera."
+He has taught college-level digital art and new media courses since 2007.

 He has exhibited internationally, most recently at the Maryland Institute College of Art (Baltimore, MD), Embassy Gallery (Edinburgh, UK), and Arteria “Internet Livre” (São Paulo, Brazil).
 He is a member of the White Columns Artist Registry (New York), the Rhizome Curated ArtBase (New Museum, New York), and is a core commentator for TINT Arts Lab (London, UK).
 He is a contributing author for Net Works: Case Studies in Web Art and Design (Routledge Press), and is a contributor to maps-dna-and-sp.am.